Adding Video in Drupal

 Save the page to see that the video is displayed as expected.

-Go to Content, select the Media tab and filter by Type=Remote Video to see all available videos.
+Go to Content, select the Media tab and filter by Type= Video or Type=Remote Audio to see all available audio and videos to use in the WYSIWYG.

 Questions?